A History of MCBB & Brass Bands

 With the exception of the trombones, all instruments are conical in design, producing a more mellow, richer sound, yet one that has wide dynamic and coloristic variety.
 The term "brass band" is not entirely accurate, since brass bands also normally include up to three percussion players who are called upon to play as many as twenty different instruments depending on the demands of the music.
 Standard acceptance of more than one percussionist in the brass band is really a phenomenon of the last forty years, but one that has added immense challenge, interest and variety to the sound.

 Although brass bands were an important part of life in nineteenth-century America, they were superseded by larger concert and marching bands.
 However, many fine historic brass bands are still actively performing today.
 During the course of this century the Salvation Army was predominantly responsible for maintaining the brass band tradition in America through their music ministry.
-Only in the last fifteen years has a brass band resurgence begun in North America.
+Only since 1983 has a brass band resurgence begun in North America.
 The formation of the North American Brass Band Association (NABBA) has been crucial and influential in the renaissance.